 \subsubsection{Subprotocol $\mathcal A$: post-selection with AOPP}

-Take the option of $[x,y,z]$ as an example, in the AOPP, Alice first makes $n_{\text{odd}}=\min\{n_x+n_y+n_z, n_v\}$ odd-parity pairs.
-Specifically, if $n_x+n_y+n_z \ge n_v$, she randomly chooses $n_{\text{odd}}=n_v$ bits from those $n_x+n_y+n_z$ bits with bit value 1 and then makes $n_{\text{odd}}$ random odd-parity pairs; if $n_x+n_y+n_z < n_v$, she randomly chooses $n_{\text{odd}}=n_x+n_y+n_z$ bits from those $n_v$ bits with bit value 0 and then makes $n_{\text{odd}}$ random odd-parity pairs.
+Take the option of $[x,y,z]$ as an example, in the AOPP, Alice first makes $n_{\text{odd}}=\min\{n_x^A+n_y^A+n_z^A, n_v^A\}$ odd-parity pairs, where $n_l^A$ is the number of effective time windows when Alice uses intensity $\mu_l$ with $l=v,x,y,z$.
+Specifically, if $n_x^A+n_y^A+n_z^A \ge n_v^A$, she randomly chooses $n_{\text{odd}}=n_v^A$ bits from those $n_x^A+n_y^A+n_z^A$ bits with bit value 1 and then makes $n_{\text{odd}}$ random odd-parity pairs; if $n_x^A+n_y^A+n_z^A < n_v^A$, she randomly chooses $n_{\text{odd}}=n_x^A+n_y^A+n_z^A$ bits from those $n_v^A$ bits with bit value 0 and then makes $n_{\text{odd}}$ random odd-parity pairs.
 She announces the positions of each pair.
 Among these $n_{\text{odd}}$ pairs, $n_t^\prime$ of them have odd parity at Bob’s side and these $n_t^\prime$ pairs will pass the parity check by Bob.
 Surely, only two kinds of pairs can pass the parity check: a pair containing two bit-flip errors or a pair containing no bit-flip error.
 For ease of presentation, we call it a {\em right pair} if there is no bit-flip error in that pair.
 The value of $n_t^\prime$ is an experimentally observed value to Alice and she needs classical communication with Bob in doing the parity check.
 Then, they take one bit randomly in each pair which has passed the parity check.
 A right pair will produce a right bit.

 Here, Alice takes error correction to those $n_t^\prime$ survived code bits after AOPP.
 She computes the positions of wrong bits and publicly announces them.
 This means that they become aware of all those wrong bits in those survived pairs after the parity check of AOPP.
 The numbers of wrong bits and right bits are $n_E^\prime$ and $n_R^\prime=n_t^\prime-n_E^\prime$, respectively.